What Does Fentanyl Look Like?

 Signs of Fentanyl Abuse

-What does fentanyl look like and common symptoms of misusing?
+What does fentanyl look like, and what are the common symptoms of misusing it?
 Some of the signs someone is on fentanyl or abusing fentanyl include:

 - Euphoria followed by depression or confusion